Measles – Diagnostic – PCR

 Test Frequency and Turnaround Time (TAT)

 Measles PCR is performed daily Monday to Friday.
-Turnaround time for Measles PCR is up to 3 days of receipt.
+TAT for Measles PCR is up to 3 business days of receipt at PHO’s laboratory.

 Test Methods